 Interest accrues and compounds, repayable on sale or refinance, at rates above traditional but below unsecured debt.
 Capped at 40% loan-to-value, it’s gold for long-held assets ripe with untapped equity.

 A streamlined process—appraisal and inspection suffice—makes it accessible.
-As home equity contracts gain traction in 2025, this product’s investor twist is revolutionizing portfolio expansion.
+As home equity contracts gain traction, this product’s investor twist is revolutionizing portfolio expansion.

 RSP Loans: Collateralize Retirement Savings for New Ventures